Visual art, poetry and music by South African artist

 As solo artist, Insomniak se Droomalmanak (2003, Rhythm Records) and Bleek Berus (2009, One-F Music)

 As visual artist, Andries mostly produces oil paintings of South African and other African landscapes.
 He explores the radical potential of landscape painting, seen as a conservative genre, in times of environmental degradation and rampant social inequality.
 His paintings depict cities, mining towns and South Africa’s rural hinterlands.
-He cites artists such as Moses Tladi, Walter Meyer and Vilhelm Hammershøi as influences.
+He lives in the historical town of Alice in South Africa’s Eastern Cape Province and cites artists such as Moses Tladi, Walter Meyer and Vilhelm Hammershøi as influences.

 As Afrikaans speaking poet and musician Andries explores matters of identity and belonging against the backdrop of changing South African landscapes.
 His work, as Lloyd Gedye writes, is “fascinated with the idea of white people finding peace in the new South Africa, reconciling their troubled history and positioning themselves within the social fabric of South Africa — and the bleak dry landscape is the perfect metaphor for that history.
 While friends emigrate and others live in fear, Bezuidenhout is looking forward — too much a part of this country to quit…” Fred de Vries describes Andries’s songs as having “a bleak, almost tinny sound… that tell tales of leaving, murder and ecological disaster.
 Discomforting tunes for an uncertain age, but always with a touch of humour.”